My typical VM configuration

 The default ssh configurations are usually good enough but depending on

-the usage there are some parameters in /etc/ssh/sshd_config
+the usage there are some parameters in /etc/ssh/sshd_config that can

 be changed: